danielrosehill/Master_Backup_Strategy/README.md

 * Have a very barebones Ubuntu installation written to a SDD.
 Keep this in your file cabinet and have this ready to stick into the computer if your disk fails (so that you can go about buying a new disk and completing the restore process at a time that is convenient to you).
 * Have another SSD ready to roll in your cabinet and keep it in its product packaging.
 Restoring from a Clonezilla image doesn't take that long

+## Hot spare

+I also maintain a hot spare 500 GB HDD running Ubuntu 19.04.
+I clone this from my primary (using Clonezilla) about once per year.
+This ensures that it is reasonably well updated and ready to run in the event it is required.

+The disaster recovery runbook for primary disk failure roughtly entails:

+* Installing hot spare into computer in order to immediatley resume operation
+* Purchase replacement storage medium
+* Attempt restore by reinstalling Ubuntu plus Timeshift and restoring from last restore point.
+Alternatively, restoring from the last good Clonezilla image.

 ## Summary: